 Assemble your all-star extended team

-Build a circle of known and trusted “Power Partners” providing complementary services that work in sync with yours, without cannibalizing work or clients.
+Build a circle of known and trusted “power partners” who provide complementary services that work in sync with yours.
+You’ll all benefit without cannibalizing work or clients.

 Consider how and when you might outsource

 As the leader of your business — even if it’s a business of one — you need to continue to prioritize and delegate.

 You’ll never be able to do everything on your own if you also want to learn, grow, and scale up your business.

 Outsource tasks that don’t require your technical or creative skills — including taxes, bookkeeping, data entry, and anything else you don’t enjoy doing.

 3. Decide on your products and services

 Define your services, productize them, and set a price point for monthly recurring revenue.